leolelion/jersey-recognition/Journal.md

 ## Task before next meeting
 - Finish downloading the data and replicating the work
 - Read both papers that are provided in supporting_materials.docx
 - Start searching for the recent research papers on **scene text recognition**
+- Checkout Colab